LBHackney-IT/Data-Platform-Playbook/docs/introduction.md

 - Data will be partitioned (stored in sections to help speed up querying) by the day it was ingested
 - Optionally, the ingestion will run on a schedule so that the data will be loaded into the lake each day, week, etc.

+### 2. __Transforming data__
-2. __Transforming data__: Most often source data in its raw form is not ready for analysis and needs some kind of transformation to make it usable, for example:
+Most often source data in its raw form is not ready for analysis and needs some kind of transformation to make it usable, for example:

 - _Cleaning data_ for example removing inconsistent formats, populating missing values, removing duplicates, etc.
 - _Denormalising data_ by joining together tables from a database